microtron-workstation/microtron/README.md

 ## Introduction

-Microtron is a modular digital audio workstation which ties together audio modules into a process-based graph that can be used to produce and perform music.

-This repository contains a piece of software called the **coordinator**, a central communication hub for all process-level modules which can also spawn new processes when needed.
+This repository is part of the Microtron ecosystem and contains a piece of software called the **coordinator**.
+It provides a central communication hub for all process-level modules which can also spawn subprocesses when needed.
 The *process-level* descriptor here refers to modules that are active on the UDP network, whereas the natural habitat of *application-level* modules lies within a process-level module.
-Grouped and entangled in chain and graph structures, they may form the engine of a synthesizer, a vocoder plugin or just about anything audio-related you could think of.
+Grouped and entangled in chain and graph structures, they can form the engine of a synthesizer, a vocoder plugin or just about anything audio-related you could think of.

 The project compiles to a binary called `microtron` which takes care of two basic tasks: